 retirement systems.
 As a result, the plan, previously reported under GASB Statement No. 73 is now being reported under GASB Statement No. 68.
-Effective fiscal year 2021, House Bill 1661 created dedicated funds to pay SRP benefits that mimic the trust arrangement for the rest of the state
+In Effective fiscal year 2021, House Bill 1661 created dedicated funds to pay SRP benefits that mimic the trust arrangement for the rest of the state FY24 reporting for the SBRP plan changed to a one-year lag between measurement and reporting.
 The Schedule of Employer Contributions contains actual amounts, while the notes report contributions as a proportionate share of plan total contributions.
-Required Supplementary Information